 Yes, it’s true that suggesting team building activities for employees is often met with a roll of the eyes, but there’s no doubt that they’re effective.

-A study by Gallup reveals that “Virtual team building activities lead to an increase in employee performance rate, claiming 41% lower absenteeism and 21% higher profitability.”
+A study by Gallup reveals that “Virtual team building activities lead to an increase in employee engagement & performance rate, claiming 41% lower absenteeism and 21% higher profitability.”

 Now that this is clear, here are some simple but effective virtual team building activities you can use to strengthen your team.